-Thailand is a fantastic destination for the penny-pinching traveller and teaching has got to be the perfect vocation.
+Living in Thailand is a fantastic destination for the penny-pinching traveler and teaching has got to be the perfect vocation.
 Teaching English in Thailand is easy after taking the Premium TEFL course offered by EntrustTEFL, which sets you up with everything you need to succeed.
-It also leaves you with enough time and resources to enjoy a high quality life and still save for further travels.
+It also leaves you with enough time and resources to enjoy a high-quality life and still save for further travels.

-The cost of living in Thailand, particularly in the smaller centres, is amazingly low when compared to America and other western countries.
-For example the average Consumer price index in Thailand is 45.79 compared to a CPI of 77.48 in the US.
-This basically means that once you have settled all your necessary monthly expenses you will still have bahts to burn when it comes to entertainment and sightseeing.
+The cost of living in Thailand, particularly in the smaller centers, is amazingly low when compared to America and other western countries.
+For example, the average Consumer price index in Thailand is 45.79 compared to a CPI of 77.48 in the US.
+This basically means that once you have settled all your necessary monthly expenses you will still have baht to burn when it comes to entertainment and sightseeing.

 Drinks is where your entertainment expenses can start to climb, an espresso can set you back about 100 THB, a beer costs about 90 THB and cocktails are twice as expensive as that – just another reason to practice moderation.